SamRagusa/Batch-First/README.md

 This engine will embody those ideas.

 # Current Methods
-- Using inception based convolutional neural networks as a method of scoring a given chess board
+- A convolutional neural network architecture inspired by the movement of chess pieces is used as the board evaluation function (detailed explanation coming very soon)
-- Using Numba to compile all python code used for move generation to machine code with the LLVM compiler (complete negamax algorithm will be compiled very soon)
+- Using Numba to compile all python code used for move generation to machine code with the LLVM compiler (complete negamax algorithm to come)
 - Using Best Node Search as the tree search algorithm
 - Using TensorFlow Serving for neural network inference